sprakash57/create-react-saga/README.md

 `create-react-saga` is a CLI tool for quickly set up your next clutter-free webpack backed React application.
 It provides you the latest hooks based codebase, testing utilities and storybooks.
 So if you are thinking of below -
 1. Create components ahead of development for early reviews.
-2. Want to use Redux-Saga middleware for async calls.
+2. Want to use state management but afraid of hooking redux with saga for async behaviors 🤯.
 3. Proper testing environment setup for React hooks.

 Then you have come to the right place.
 You will get the most vanilla React experience ever without worrying about configuring component creation in isolation, unit testing and API integration.
 See the features section for detailed info.

 ## Features
 - Written in React 17 with hooks and functional components.
 Easy to clean bootstrapped codebase with minimal number of dependencies.
-- Latest and greatest Webpack 5.
+- Latest and greatest **Webpack 5**.
 Configurations included for production and development environments.
-- Environment variables support for your secrets.
+- Environment variables support to keep your secrets hidden.
-- React Testing Library configured for unit testing with example test cases.
-- `.babelrc` file provided in case you want to use latest ES6+ features.
+- JavaScript and TypeScript templates to choose from.
+- Less boilerplate code for state manamgement through `@reduxjs/toolkit` 💪.
-- Proper implementation of Redux-Saga for async calls without polluting redux actions.
-Thanks to <a href="https://jsonplaceholder.typicode.com" target="_blank">jsonplaceholder</a> for awesome APIs.
+- Redux-Saga for async calls without polluting redux actions.
+Thanks to <a href="https://jsonplaceholder.typicode.com/" target="_blank">JSON placeholder</a> for their open source API.
-- Constant maintenance and package updates.
-- Optimized bundle size for production.
 - Redux devtool integration with trace enabled.
-Download <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">redux-devtools</a> extension to track saga calls.
+Download browser extension to track saga calls.
+For example for Google Chrome you can find it over <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">here</a>.
 - Storybook.js to showcase your component ahead of feature development.
+- <a href="https://testing-library.com/docs/react-testing-library/intro/" target="_blank">React Testing Library </a> configured for unit testing with example test cases.

 ## Prerequisites
-You should have node.js version 10+ installed on your local machine.
+You should have node.js version 12+ installed on your local machine.
 Visit <a href="https://nodejs.org/en/download/" target="_blank">here</a> and download if you haven't done so.
 Run below command to check the installed version.

 ```
 $ node -v